Maryland CDL Requirements

 Background Check for CDL Applicants

-Security and background checks mean that only US citizens and permanent residents may hold a CDL.
-Everyone must pass TSA screening.
-Some may be requested deeper checks such as fingerprint scanning.
+Security and background checks mean only US citizens and permanent residents may hold a CDL.
+Everyone must pass the TSA screening.
+Some may be requested to undergo deeper checks, such as fingerprint scanning.
 This applies to those who wish to drive hazmat vehicles.

 CDL Testing in Maryland

-TSA screening, the Knowledge Test and Driving Skills test will not take place before the applicant is medically authorized to do so.
+TSA screening, the Knowledge Test, and the Driving Skills test will not take place until the applicant is medically authorized to do so.

 CDL Knowledge Test

-This is the legally required first part of the CDL process comprising of 50 questions of the multiple-choice type.
-It will test the road knowledge pertaining to state and Federal laws, regulations and safety procedure.
+This is the legally required first part of the CDL process, comprising 50 multiple-choice questions.
+It will test road knowledge regarding state and Federal laws, regulations, and safety procedures.
 Endorsements include 20 extra multiple-choice questions per endorsement.

 CDL Road Skills Tests